-5.5 Incident Management
+5.4 Incident Management

 BHPIO has incident response and business continuity plans to manage water quality events with minimum possible impact.
-In June 2023, a mock water quality event exercise was undertaken to assess the impact of a water quality exceedance and was held jointly with Water Corporation and Department of Health representatives.
+In May 2024, a mock water quality event exercise was undertaken to assess the impact of a water treatment process failure and was held jointly with Water Corporation and Department of Health representatives.
 The level of cooperation between the participants enabled all parties to successfully respond to the event.